 We didn’t have the space for it in our condo, but I knew one day we’d buy a house and it would serve its purpose for me.

-Sure enough, a couple years after, we were finally settling on another house, and we had all our things packed and loaded.
+Sure enough, a couple years after, we were finally settling into another house, and we had all our things packed and loaded.
 And–GASP!–hubby almost left this desk behind!!
 “There’s no space in the truck.”

 No space, my foot!!!
 When you save a desk from the trash and hold onto it for 2 years, you don’t just leave it behind because there’s “not enough space.”